Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Introduction

-as $n\to \infty$, with respect to the product $d_{\vec{\cG}}$-topology. \end{corollary} Moreover, Theorem \ref{thm.main} has the following trivial corollaries, which were previously unknown. \begin{corollary} There exists a random sequence $(\ell_i,i\in \N)\in \R_+^\infty$, such that for $(L^n_i,i\in \N)$ the total lengths in the SCCs of $\vec{G}_n(\nu)$ ordered by decreasing length (appended with an infinite repeat of $0$), and for $(S^n_i,i\in\N)$ the number of vertices in the the SCCs of $\vec{G}_n(\nu)$ ordered by decreasing size (appended with an infinite repeat of $0$),
+Moreover, Theorem \ref{thm.main} has the following trivial corollaries, which were previously unknown. \begin{corollary} Let $E^i_n$ and $V^i_n$ be the number of edges and vertices in $C_i(n)$ respectively, both appended with infinite repeats of $0$.
+Then there exists a random sequence $(E_i,i\in \N)\in \R_+^\infty$, such that